benchopt/benchmark_bilevel/README.md

 If you want to add a solver or a new problem, you are welcome to open an issue or submit a pull request!

-#### 1 - How to add a new solvers?
+#### 1 - How to add a new solver?

-Each solver derive from the [`benchopt.BaseSolver` class](https://benchopt.github.io/user_guide/generated/benchopt.BaseSolver.html) in the [solvers](solvers) folder.
+Each solver derives from the [`benchopt.BaseSolver` class](https://benchopt.github.io/user_guide/generated/benchopt.BaseSolver.html) in the [solvers](solvers) folder.
 The solvers are separated among the stochastic JAX solvers and the others:
 * Stochastic Jax solver: these solvers inherit from the [`StochasticJaxSolver` class](benchmark_utils/stochastic_jax_solver.py) see the detailed explanations in the [template stochastic solver](solvers/template_stochastic_solver.py).
 * Other solver: see the detailed explanation in the [Benchopt documentation](https://benchopt.github.io/tutorials/add_solver.html).
 An example is provided in the [template solver](solvers/template_solver.py).